Learning My Biological Age Changed The Way I Think About My Health

 Advertisement

-There are many, many ways one can have their biological age calculated, according to Banavar.
-“There are people who measure it using your DNA or using a methylation, they may measure your heart health, they may measure your brain health, they may measure your gut health.
-You can measure all kinds of different things in different parts of your body,” he says.
-“At Viome, we do biological age relative to your gut microbiome.”
-Viome’s test takes into account three different samples: your saliva, your stool, and your blood.
-Tally Health, on the other hand, examines DNA methylation which is how your genes are expressed, and has a far more simple test that consists just a cheek swab.
-Elysium, another company that tests biological age, also examines DNA methylation and tests saliva samples.

-To know your biological age, a test — like ones from the brands mentioned prior — is necessary.
-“It’s really hard to change what you can't measure,” says Trinna Cuellar, PhD, vice president of biology and head of research and development at Tally Health.
-“What we're giving people is a tool to be able to begin to assess how they are ageing.”
-It’s important to note that your biological age isn’t final, either — it’s a snapshot of how you’re ageing at the specific time you took the test.
-And unlike your chronological age, your biological age can ebb and flow.
-For example, if I decided to adopt healthier habits — such as prioritising better sleep, exercising more often, eating better, drinking less alcohol, etc — and I re-took that same biological age test weeks or months later, it’s likely that my number would be lower.

-If I took another test from another brand, my biological age may be different, too.
-“Each such test is likely measuring the biological age of a specific aspect of your biology, such as your human DNA age, or particular organ based age, like heart age and so on,” says Banavar.
+If I took another test from another brand, my biological age might be different, too.
+“Each such test is likely measuring the biological age of a specific aspect of your biology, such as your human DNA age, or particular organ-based age, like heart age and so on,” says Banavar.
 “These specific aspects of your biology may indeed vary in how they age within a single individual.”

 So, is knowing your biological age a necessity in leading a healthy life?
 Not exactly — most of these tests cost hundreds of dollars, and they’re meant to be taken multiple times to check in on the status of your ageing cells.
 But those in the field hope to one day lower the costs of these tests to make them more accessible for all.
 “I really do think that it should be available to everybody in the world,” Banavar says.
 “And for that, we have to bring the cost down, we have to increase the scale, and so forth.”